 - battery of a dating partner when the offense involves burning; or

-- a second (or third, fourth, etc.) offense of battery of a dating partner.2
+- a second, third, fourth, etc., offense of battery of a dating partner.2

 In addition, anyone who was convicted of or found “not guilty by reason of insanity” of any of the following crimes cannot possess a firearm or carry a concealed weapon for a period of ten years from the date of completing the sentence, probation, parole, suspension of sentence, or discharge from a mental institution by a court:

-- a “crime of violence” which is a felony;
+- a “crime of violence” that is a felony;

 - manufacture or possession of a bomb or other incendiary device;

 - possession of a firearm while possessing or selling a controlled dangerous substance;

 - any violation of the Uniform Controlled Dangerous Substances Law that is a felony;

 - any crime defined as a sex offense; or